swissup/swissup.github.io/m1/extensions/improvedadminsecurity/configuration.md

 -   `Queue` - select a queue.
 -   `Sender` - select the Sender that will be used in admin activity notification email from drop-down list.
 -   `Email Template` - select the email template of notification from drop-down list.
--   `Update frequency` - choose the time the
+-   `Update frequency` - choose а notification period for notifying you about hacking attempts.

 #### You can also check: